-So you’re thinking about having a baby in the future and want to know more about your own fertility.
-Can you check your fertility numbers at home?
-In short, yes you can, but it’s important to know exactly what you’re checking for first.
+So you’re thinking about having a baby in the future and want to know more about your own reproductive cycles.
+Can you check your fertility hormones at home?
+In short, yes you can, but you should understand what to check, and why.

 Fertility is influenced by many factors including genetics, anatomy, and hormones -- as well as lifestyle.
-While you can not change genetics, and it is difficult to change anatomy, hormones are under more control with the guidance of a physician.
+Genetics and anatomy are difficult to change, but in many cases, your hormones can be managed with the help of your doctor.
 Your reproductive hormones interact with each other and change in specific ways throughout your menstrual cycle.
 If one hormone is off, your whole cycle can be off.

-Until recently, the only method women had to monitor the functioning of their cycle was how regular menses came, and whether their temperature increased the 0.5 degrees that happens after ovulation due to the rising amount of progesterone.
+Until fairly recently, the only methods women had to monitor the functioning of their cycle was monitoring the regularity of their menstrual cycle and checking whether their body temperature increased the 0.5 degrees concomitant with increasing progesterone and ovulation.

 Today, however, you can actually check your levels of all these hormones at key times in your cycle.
-Specifically, tests like our own EverlyWell Women's Health & Fertility Panel checks FSH, LH, Estradiol, and Progesterone via at home testing.
-Everly checks other hormones that interact with these as well including DHEA, SHBG, and Testosterone.
+Specifically, tests like our own Everlywell Women's Fertility test checks FSH, LH, Estradiol, TSH and Total Testosterone.

 In consultation with a physician, you can take steps towards maximizing the regularity of your cycle, which can benefit your fertility, mood, and even your metabolism.

 An easy way to test your fertility hormones at home

 This test will tell you your levels of 5 different hormones involved in fertility - and whether your levels fall within established normal ranges.